Brian P. Monahan

 Brian Patrick Monahan (born 1960) is the Attending Physician of the United States Congress and the United States Supreme Court and holds the rank of rear admiral in the United States Navy.
-Monahan was selected by the leadership of the Congress and nominated to the position and rank by United States President Barack Obama in January 2009.
+Monahan was nominated to the position and rank by United States President Barack Obama in January 2009.
 He previously served as the director of hematology and medical oncology at the National Naval Medical Center.
 He is a Master of The American College of Physicians and a Member of the Academy of Medicine.

-Monahan is an experienced internal medicine and hematology and medical oncology (HMO) doctor and researcher, from 1987-1989 Monahan served as the battalion surgeon for the 3rd Battalion 6th Marine Regiment of the 2nd Marine Division prior to his training in internal medicine at the National Naval Medical Center.
-In the early 1990s, Monahan was a staff physician for the Office of Attending Physician and maintained a supporting role with the office during countless National Special Security Events, State of the Union Addresses and Joint Sessions of Congress, and essential continuity of government initiatives.
+Monahan is an internal medicine and hematology and medical oncology (HMO) doctor and researcher, and from 1987 to 1989 Monahan served as the battalion surgeon for the 3rd Battalion 6th Marine Regiment of the 2nd Marine Division prior to his training in internal medicine at the National Naval Medical Center.
 He served as professor and chairman of medicine at The Uniformed Services University of the Health Sciences in Bethesda, Maryland, prior to his present assignment.
 He returned permanently in the spring of 2008 as the assistant attending physician.